Raspberry Yogurt Bites

 Instructions:

 3. Prepare the Muffin Tin: Line a mini muffin tin with liners or use a silicone muffin pan.
-This makes it easy to pop the bites out once they’re frozen.

 1. Nutritious: These bites are packed with the goodness of raspberries and yogurt, providing essential vitamins, minerals, and probiotics that are great for your toddler’s digestion and overall health.